 What are the risks of a Laser Gum Contouring procedure?

 If you’ve had a filling, you’ve already had dental anesthesia and can expect to be fine.
-If you choose to also include oral conscious sedation in your treatment plan, you can trust that the doctor will select the most appropriate, mild sedative for your situation.

 - "Dr. Schmid is excellent!
 He, Bobbie and the team of Hygienists have treated me so well.
 I would recommend them to anyone over and over again!" - D.J.